Cyme (Aeolis): Archaeology

 Archaeologists first started taking an interest in the site in the middle of the 19th century as the wealthy landowner D. Baltazzi and later S. Reinach began excavation on the southern necropolis.
 In 1925, A. Salaç, working out of the Bohemian Mission, uncovered many interesting finds, including a small temple to Isis, a Roman porticus and what is believed to be a 'potter's house'.
 Encouraged by their successes, Turkish archaeologist E. Akurgal began his own project in 1955 which uncovered an Orientalising ceramic on the southern hill.
-Between 1979-1984, the Izmir Museum carried out similar excavations at various locations around the site, uncovering further inscriptions and structures on the southern hill.
+Between 1979 and 1984, the Izmir Museum carried out similar excavations at various locations around the site, uncovering further inscriptions and structures on the southern hill.

 Geophysical studies at Cyme in more recent years, have given archaeologists a much greater knowledge of the site without being as intrusive.
 Geomagnetic surveys of the terrain reveal additional structures beneath the soil, as yet untouched by excavations.

 The northwest side of the southern hill was utilized as a residential neighborhood during the entire existence of the city.
 Only a limited area of the hill has been investigated.
 It has been verified that there were at least five successive phases of building.